Cat hit by car finds calm waters

 River didn’t get her name from a rushing body of water, but unfortunate circumstances left her quite adrift and far downstream from where she needed to be.
 The five-year-old cat was hit by a car on River Road, located in a community not far from the Sanctuary.
 A good Samaritan found the injured cat and called a local rescuer who helped get her to Best Friends.
 When she arrived, poor River was pretty roughed up.

-Help for a cat with broken pelvis
+Help for a cat hit by car with broken pelvis

 There was no telling how long River had been on the streets.
 Her long black fur was dull and matted.
 The accident had left her hobbling in pain, with a pelvis that was broken in two places.
 Worst of all, River refused to eat.
 Although she was lucky in that her broken bones would heal on their own with lots of rest at the Best Friends Animal Clinic, her poor appetite left her with little strength to fuel her recovery.